egemenyildiz3/restaurant-fetcher/README.md

 ## 🔁 Alternative Solution
 If you want to see a different solution of mine, I also made a Python version of this app.
-This is a very basic script that does virtually the same thing, especially in terms of backend.
-The reason why I did not focus on this solution more is the because I wanted to create a scalable and extendable solution while displaying my skills in Java and its corresponding frameworks and technologies.
+This is a very basic script that does almost the same thing, especially in terms of backend.
+The reason why I did not focus on this solution more is because I wanted to create a scalable and extendable solution while displaying my skills in Java and its corresponding frameworks and technologies.

 You can find it here: